-Judge overturns decision to permanently suppress serial offender's identity following Herald court action
+Judge's decision to permanently suppress serial offender's identity overturned after Herald challenge

 When told of the High Court decision, Johnstone said she was thrilled.

-She told the Herald she was appalled the offender was given name suppression and wanted him named for the good of the community.
+She said she was appalled the offender was given name suppression and wanted him named for the good of the community.

 "This isn't just for me - this is for everyone else out there," she said.